priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

       - image: "/assets/images/day16-sand.jpg"
         caption: "Kids enjoying Hunder sand before concluding our Nubra Valley adventure"
     accommodation:
-      name: "Lachangnag Retreat"
+      name: "Lchang Nang Retreat"
+      location: "Lchang Nang Retreat, Nubra"
+      rating: 4
-      notes: "A fully sustainable eco-stay featuring an organic kitchen garden, offering stunning views of the Trans-Himalayan and Karakoram ranges.
+      review: "A fully sustainable eco-stay featuring an organic kitchen garden, offering stunning views of the Trans-Himalayan and Karakoram ranges.
 The food is exceptional, and the atmosphere is serene—ideal for unwinding.
 The only drawback is its location, about 45 minutes away from Diskit and Hunder attractions"
+    additional_considerations: "Road back to Leh was still being constructed, so bad patches.
+Drive to Srinaga is going to be fairly long.
+If you want to break the drive, do it at Kargil.
+They are a decent place for a midsway top"

 ---